shivan-s/shivan.xyz/content/posts/health/index.md

 ---
-title: My Health
+title: My New Look on Health
 date: 2026-01-20
-summary: My health
+summary: My new take health
-draft: true
+draft: false
+cover:
+  image: upside-down.jpg
+  alt: A man upside down agaisnt a pole
+  caption: My Health is important to me
 ---

 <script>